 Portrait painting is a genre where the main focus of the painting is a human subject.
 We have compiled a list of famous portrait paintings in art history that enthral the spectator and showcase the inner essence of the subject.

 Let us take a look at the most famous portrait paintings in art history.

 Without a doubt, one of the most famous portrait paintings in art history is the Mona Lisa.
 Painted by Leonardo Da Vinci between 1503–19, today it is displayed at the Louvre Museum, Paris.
 The painting is renowned for the subject’s enigmatic expression and ‘smile’.
 According to an early biographer, the painting is a picture of Lisa Gherardini, the real-life wife of a Florence merchant.
-Initially, the painting didn’t have much acclaim but it’s 1911 theft propelled it into fame almost overnight.
-After the painting was returned, it was subsequently encased in a bulletproof case.
+Initially, the painting didn’t have much acclaim but its 1911 theft propelled it into fame almost overnight.
+After its return, the museum subsequently encased in a bulletproof case.
 Today the Mona Lisa has been vividly described as “the best known, the most visited, the most written about, the most sung about and the most parodied work of art in the world”.

 2) American Gothic- Grant Wood, 1930